apeiros/silverplatter-wordex/README.markdown

 -------

 WordEx is a word based pattern matching library.
 It is similar to Regexp.
-But while Regexp matches individual words, WordEx is built to match word sequences.
+But while Regexp matches individual characters, WordEx is built to match word sequences.